 Perhaps the hardest challenge in my vegan journey thus far has been adjusting and upgrading my wardrobe to an entirely ethical standard that is completely animal-free.
 All of my kicks – from sneakers to formal dress shoes are nearly all made up of leather.
 As my sense of fashion has evolved and matured over the years, I have gradually outgrown rocking sneakers all day every day and transitioned to a more age-appropriate look that consists of sandals, boat shoes, and loafers.
 At first, I thought that this whole vegan thing just related to food and then realized that it actually encompasses almost every aspect of a person's life that could potentially be harmful to animals and that’s when I made a conscious decision to start shopping more ethically.
 Upon increasing my knowledge of textiles I conducted a quick audit of my entire shoe collection (+ 30 or so pairs) and realized that even the ones I thought weren’t leather actually were – The grey suede Chelsea boots from country road, the brown nubuck deck shoes from Timberland and every single pair of Jordans (including the 11s – that shiny bit of plastic-like material that wraps around the lower part of the sneaker is patent leather: leather with a glossy varnished surface – unbelievable right!).
 What a rude awakening it was for someone who thought that he was righteously representing the vegan cause to the fullest!
-It turns out that both suede and nubuck are variants of leather as well so the challenge at hand now boils down to finding similarly cool shoes made from animal-free textiles!!
+It turns out that both suede and nubuck are variants of leather as well so the challenge at hand now boils down to finding similarly cool shoes made vegan fashion brands!!
 Off the top of my head the first brand that came to mind was Dr. Martens because I remember a homie of mine having a really cool pair and once mentioning to me that they were vegan friendly but in a world full of social occasions that require so many different dress codes and decorum I knew that Docs just weren’t going to be the only solution to my problem.